OpenMS/pyopenms-docs/docs/source/installation.rst

 Source
 ******

-To install pyOpenMS from source, you will first have to compile OpenMS successfully on your platform of choice.
+To install pyOpenMS from :index:`source`, you will first have to compile OpenMS successfully on your platform of choice.
 Please follow the `official documenation <http://ftp.mi.fu-berlin.de/pub/OpenMS/release-documentation/html/index.html>`_ in order to compile OpenMS for your platform and have a look at the specific